briandrum/codes.forchagrin.com/_articles/article-xii-general-provisions.md

 land.
 Any such person violating the provisions hereof shall forfeit his office and any such contract will be voidable at the option of Council.

-## Section XII-7: Effect of partial invalidity
+## Section XII-7: Effect of Partial Invalidity

 A determination that any part of this Charter is invalid shall not invalidate or impair the force or effect of any other part thereof, except to the extent that